eugennc/LearningRockets/README.md

 Small Newtonian-physics rocket simulator, as an example and project for my Computer Graphics students.

 ## For students
 Please read the forStudents.txt and codingConventions.txt files.
+For additional explanations, please consult explanation.pdf, and the enclosed references.

 ## For contributors
 Please read the codingConvetions.txt files.